 Folk tales in Latvia and Lithuania are filled with magical and mysterious stories about gods, goddesses and mythical beings.
 Pantheon of Baltic deities is very matriarchal in both countries.
 Saulé the cosmological mother is ruler goddess of the Lithuanian pantheon and in Latvia every little thing that occurs in nature and in the life of humans has their own mate the primal mother.
 Oldest layers in the myths tell us a lot about the worship of the ancestors, world view that was based on the idea of re-carnation in nature.
 Earth was sacred for the Balts and it was something to respect.
 This list contains most well-known Baltic deities, pagan holidays and festivals connected to agrarian wheel of the year, minor nature spirits and the symbolism connected to them.

-Auseklis – Goddess of the dawn.
+Auseklis – God of the dawn.
 Morning star.

 Biezputras Diena – Porridge day.
 In the old times symbolical porridge was replaced with water and taken up to hills.
 Water was used to initiate new shephards to their tasks.